dominictarr/cryptographers-surprise/README.md

 Alice now cannot change her guess, but Bob cannot see what it is yet.

-Later, bob gives her present to alice, and alice can reveal that she had guessed correctly.
+Later, Bob gives his present to Alice, and Alice can reveal her guess, (hopefully confirming that she guessed correctly).

 ``` js